Frequently Asked Questions

+2. Worker Advisor Office

-The Worker Advisor Office is a branch of the Manitoba Labour & Regulatory Services and is independent of the WCB.
+The Worker Advisor Office is a program of the Government of Manitoba.
+It is independent of the WCB.
 Worker advisors are knowledgeable about the compensation system and can help you with the appeal process.
 The services of a worker advisor are available free of charge.
-More information on worker advisors is available by contacting the Worker Advisor Office in your area.
+More information on worker advisors is available by contacting the Worker Advisor Office.

 Winnipeg and the surrounding area